 In 2016 I experimented with a new way to stake my tomatoes because I’m never satisfied with anything, especially when it come to gardening.
 But every so often I find a tip, technique or trick and realize this is IT.
 THIS is the way it should be done.
 Supporting tomatoes with a single string – is one of those things.

 There has to be a better way.
-There’s always a better way (unless it’s making french fries in which case McDonalds pretty much has a lock on that).
+There’s always a better way (unless it’s making french fries in which case McDonalds definitely has a lock on that).
 I say that little mantra with pretty much everything I do, see or live with.

-I’ve done the Florida Weave for a few years now and it works well but it still results in a big MESS of tomato plants.
-The kind of thing you’d expect to see starring in The Rocky Horror Picture show.
+I’ve done cages, stakes, espaliering and the Florida Weave (which works well but still results in a big MESS of tomato plants.)

 I don’t know this guy.
 This guy is just stringing up his tomatoes.
 Never met him.
 Good photo though.